Vir-goCode/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 FILE 4-Create a script that lists environment variables

-FILE 5-Create a script that lists all local variables and environment variables,and functions.
+FILE 5-Create a script that lists all local variables and environment variables,and functions

+FILE 6-Create a script that creates a new local variable.